NAR8789/password-generator/README.md

 to
 ```

-There are additional targets for longer outputs and space-separated outputs.
+There are additional targets for longer outputs or space-separated outputs.
 ```bash
 $ make long_password
 greece